An Afternoon with Judge B. Waldo: A Visionary Conservationist & Explorer

 The last of our group returns down a dusty path after a long and rewarding weekend.

 A true delight was spotted next to the trail.
-This is a primary feather of a Bald Eagle (possibly from a sub-adult).
-The top edge of my trail shoe is included for scale.
+This is believed to be a primary feather of a Bald Eagle (possibly from a sub-adult).
+The top edge of a trail shoe is included for scale.
 This feather was discovered near the final hour of our restoration work – helping to protect public land.
 Seeing it was a welcome gift.

 Spending an Afternoon with Judge John B. Waldo, Oregon’s John Muir